High Desert Food Trail

 Kick off your day with a visit to Sisters Coffee Co.
 (21) for a specialty coffee drink, a house-made pastry and a slice of history — they’re the first coffee roaster in Central Oregon.

 If you’re visiting the area on a Sunday between June and October, peruse the locally grown food and handmade crafts at the Sisters Farmers Market (20).
 Stick around to enjoy the live music and splash pad, which is a favorite among the kids.
 For lunch, head over to Boone Dog Pizza (19), a food truck that serves up wood-fired pies with seasonal ingredients like heirloom tomatoes.
-Don’t leave without snagging a loaf of their wood-fired sourdough bread.
 If you’re craving a good sandwich, stop into artisanal butchery and eatery Sisters Meat and Smokehouse (22) for its next-level tri-tip sandwich.
 Regional craft beer is on tap at both eateries.

 Next head east to Faith, Hope & Charity Vineyards (9), where you can sip wine while looking out over stunning views of the Three Sisters.
 Learn how the winery manages to fight the frost and grow grapes that they transform into award-winning wine.

 After you’ve had your fill of wine, end your day in downtown Redmond with dinner at Terra Kitchen (26), where plant-centric and sustainably grown ingredients take center stage.
-Consider staying the night at SCP Redmond Hotel (27), where Terra Kitchen is located.
+Consider staying the night at SCP Redmond Hotel (27).
 In addition to the hotel’s adventure, wellness and work-away packages, guests can enjoy the panoramic views of the Cascade mountains from the hotel’s rooftop bar — the only one in Redmond.

 Tumalo to La Pine